50 Meaningful December Traditions for Families

 This wonderful tradition gives kids everything they really need, and much to look forward to.

-4. Have a Santa's Workshop.
-Go through each child’s room with them and create a “give-away” box of gently used items to pass on to kids who need them.
+4. Go through each child’s room with them and create a “give-away” box of gently used items to pass on to kids who need them.
 Have a family session to clean and repair old toys and clothes and take them to donate.
+A word of warning -- please don't force your child.
+If he's not willing to part with something, just wait until he is.

 9. Make playdates special.
 Invite the